lucabradipus/stageLinkTest/README.md

 * no more than 100 reactions and comments are downloaded for each post.
 During my test incrementing this number caused an error
 * The Javascript method that add input fields to the form should be improved.

+##Usage

+Insert in the page id field a numeric identifier (e.g. 249403588440524) or the page name (e.g. DieLochis)

+In the limit field you must insert an integer between 1 and 100

+Using the "add more" button you can ask information on more pages, that are added at the csv that is produced

+As the data are retrieved per page ( that is a query for each page) the number of pages requested has not impact on the amount retrieved by each call to the Facebook Graph API

 ## Heroku deployment
 You can find an instance of this application running on [https://stl-test.herokuapp.com/](https://stl-test.herokuapp.com/)